 To find a supervisor with similar research interests to you, email email@example.com.

-- Associate Professor Michael Longo has the recipient of a research grant to investigate emerging issues in international law.
+- Adjunct Professor Michael Longo is the recipient of a research grant to investigate emerging issues in international law.

-- Dean and Professor of Law, Andrew Clarke, is involved in several research projects to do with governance of small businesses, and developing best practice governance arrangements in a rising China.
+- Professor Andrew Clarke is involved in several research projects on governance of small businesses and developing best practice governance arrangements in a rising China.

-- Professor Anona Armstrong has several corporate governance-related projects running at any one time through the College's Governance Research Program, and also edits the Journal of Business Systems, Governance and Ethics.
+- Emeritus Professor Anona Armstrong has several corporate governance-related projects running at any one time through the College's Governance Research Program.
+She also edits the Journal of Business Systems, Governance and Ethics.

-- Professor Ronald Francis is regularly cited for his empirical work on sentencing in Victoria.
+- Emeritus Professor Ronald Francis is regularly cited for his empirical work on sentencing in Victoria.

 Our researchers on The Conversation website